What kind of metal should you use for keel bolts?

 Galvanized steel is the cheap option, and the one-time cost savings is negated later on down the road when it comes time to replace the keel bolts.

-Boats were built with galvanized steel keel bolts either to save money on the fastener.
+Boats were built with galvanized steel keel bolts either to save money on the fastener, or because they had to be mated with the alloy of the keel.
 While bronze would have been a better choice, it's a more expensive alloy and cannot be used with cast-iron keels.
 So if you have a cast iron keel and a production boat from the likes of Jeanneau, Hunter, or Beneteau, you'll probably find that the keel bolts are made of galvanized (or even worse - zinc coated) mild steel.
 If that's the case, you should be checking your keel bolts regularly and with the largest cost of inspection being the labor, it's worth it to just replace them during inspection.
 Keep in mind that even pristine looking keel bolts can have unseen hairline fractures.

 One of the most common alloys used for keel bolts is stainless steel, and if you do a bit more research you'll find anecdotes all over the internet about why stainless steel keel bolts are great or why they are the worst choice.
 One sailor will write that he pulled his hundred year old stainless keel bolts out and they look just like they came from the factory that very day, when others will tell you that theirs corroded through seemingly overnight.
 The internet's vast supply of know-it-alls haven't yet come to an agreement on the efficacy of stainless steel keel bolts.

-Here are a few of the facts; Stainless steel simply stains less than mild steel, it's not stain free!
-Particularly, when immersed in saltwater stainless steel becomes "active" and corrodes faster than a newly polished piece of brass!
+Here are a few of the facts; Stainless steel simply stains less than mild steel, it's not stain free or corrosion proof!
+Particularly, when immersed in saltwater stainless steel becomes "active" and corrodes faster than a newly polished piece of brass.
 However, if they do stay dry then stainless keel bolts can last as long as anything.
 Because of stainless steel's need to stay dry, the tops of the bolts are often encapsulated in resin to help preserve them.

 What the hell is Monel?
 Monel is a series of alloys that is made up of mostly nickel and copper.
 It's expensive, it's a bit more rare, but damn is it a good material for keel bolts.
 One of the best aspects of monel is how high up the nobility chart it is.
 Since it's such a noble metal it is extremely resistant to corrosion in a saltwater environment and will match well with your lead keel.